|

 219. national

-of or relating to or belonging to a nation or country
+of or relating to or belonging to a country

 Many people who have passed national professional board examinations owe their thanks in part to mnemonics for recalling information.